Maintain your investment

 Regulated by CITES (the Center for International Trade of Endangered Species):

 A few desirable but endangered woods are Brazilian rosewood; Mexican and Caribbean mahogany, Guaiacum officinale and Guaiacum sanctum, and Holywood lignum vitae, also known as the "tree of life."
-SendAFrame does not use products made from these.
+SendAFrame does not offer products made from these trees.
 A few other woods narrowly missed being put on the endangered list (by one vote).
 These include: Swietenia macrophylla, Bigleaf mahogany, and American mahogany.

 There are a few select forestry operations which are permitted to harvest these species; they must be designated so by a third party.
 There are some operations that are completely renewable, sustainable - the money stays within the community, and much of it is done without intrusive machinery that requires an extensive network of erosion-causing roads.
 Such programs include the Smartwood program of the Rainforest Alliance, and the Good Wood program.